Real96/Nintendo-SSL-DWC-Installer-Script/README.md

 # Nintendo SSL DWC Installer Script
-Bash script which installs [this](https://github.com/Real96/dwc_network_server_emulator) Nintendo DWC server emulator with SSL support on your PC
+Bash script which installs [this](https://github.com/Real96/dwc_network_server_emulator) Nintendo DWC server emulator with SSL support on your PC.

 ## Requirements
 - Linux Ubuntu 14 or upper or Linux Debian 9 or upper.
 Can be installed in a VPS or in a virtual machine with bridged network